padmick/tomorrowlandwiki/archive/vouchers2019.md

 **Note - Parking Vouchers are cheaper to purchase in advance, they are more expensive on the day** - The prices below are the ADVANCE price online using the voucher sale.

-* Dreamville Parking (Valid 5 days Thursday - Monday) - €20
+* Dreamville Parking (Valid 5 days Thursday - Monday) - **€20**
-* Tomorrowland Parking 1 day - €10
+* Tomorrowland Parking 1 day - **€10**
-* Tomororwland Parking 3 days - €20
+* Tomororwland Parking 3 days - **€20**

 If you leave the car park and return later you must purchase a new voucher.
-Vouchers are only valid for one entrance.
+Vouchers are only valid for one entrance and for the duration of the ticket.

 # Lockers

 Lockers are available at both Dreamville and Tomorrowland to secure your belongings.
+Lockers are an excellent way to keep belongings safe, and they are guarded 24 hours per day.

  The dimensions of the lockers are as follows:

 | Locker Size | Height (cm) | Width (cm) | Depth (cm) |
 |-------------|-------------|------------|------------|